JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionDL.md

 Contains all the methods for training an AssertionDLModel.
 For pretrained models please use AssertionDLModel and see the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Assertion+Status) for available models.

+Parameters:

+- `inputCols`: Gets current column names of input annotations.

+- `outputCol`: Gets output column name of annotations.

+- `ScopeWindow`: Sets the scope of the window of the assertion expression.

+- `StartCol`: Set a column that contains the token number for the start of the target.

 {%- endcapture -%}

 {%- capture approach_input_anno -%}